-One of the first stops for envelopes in the US is the sorting machine.
+One of the first stops for USPS envelopes is the sorting machine.
 The sorting machine “reads” the zip code on your envelope, and the envelope is organized accordingly.

 If the zip code isn’t legible, there’s a greater chance that your envelope won’t reach its destination.
 Keep that in mind as you create the envelope art!
-You can go wild with the design and the lettering, but do try to make sure that the zip code is easy to read.
+You can get adventurous with the design and the lettering, but do try to make sure that the zip code is easy to read.

-2. If You’re Sending International, Write Your Return Address on the Front
+2. For International Mail, Write Your Return Address on the Front

-Theoretically, USPS would like to see us put our return addresses in the upper left corner of every envelope.
-In reality, I usually write my return address on the back flap without any trouble.
+Theoretically, the US Postal Service would like to see us put our return addresses in the upper left corner of every envelope.
+In reality, when I’m sending domestic mail, I usually write my return address in small letters on the back flap without any trouble.

 3. Double-Check Postage Rates Before Sending